Mistralys/application-localization/README.md

 ### Split sentences

 The number of translateable texts in a typical application can grow very quickly.
 Whenever possible, try to split the texts into manageable chunks by splitting longer texts into smaller sentences.
 This has the added benefit of being able to reuse some of these text chunks in other places.

+### Use numbered placeholders

+Even if the syntax is more cumbersome than a simple `%s`, using numbered placeholders is critical to allow for different sentence structures depending on the language.
+A placeholder placed at the end of a sentence may have to be moved to the beginning of the text in another language.
+Using numbered placeholders makes this easy.

+Note: placeholders are highlighted in the localization UI, so that complex texts stay readable.

 ### Put HTML tags in placeholders